edbentley/replay/website/docs/web.md

   - `dimensions`: (Optional) A string that is either:
     - `"game-coords"`: (default) Use the game coordinates as pixels in the browser.
     - `"scale-up"`: Scales the game so that it fills up the browser window.
+    - `"scale-up-proportional"`: Scales the game so that each pixel is the same size.
+Ideal for pixel art.
   - `nativeSpriteMap`: (Optional) A map of [Native Sprite](native-sprites.md) names and their web implementation.
   - `canvas`: (Optional) A canvas element to render to.
 If omitted, Replay will create a canvas in the document.
   - `windowSize`: (Optional) An object with width and height fields.
 Use to override the view size, instead of using the window size.